-Up to now the vertical integrals have been performed at the temporal resolution of the data (e.g. each 6 hours or day) using the surface pressure at the same temporal resolution as the lower limit of integration.
-This allows for any co-variation between flow fields, specific humidity and surface pressure.
-However it is our experience that high temporal resolution surface pressure data is not always available so next we address the error introduced by first computing the time mean of the covariance of $\mathbf{u}$ and q and then vertically integrating this using the time mean surface pressure.
-Introducing a single overbar to denote a monthly mean, we perform the comparisons:
+Up to now the vertical integrals have been performed at the temporal resolution of the data (e.g., every 6 h or day) using the surface pressure at the same temporal resolution as the lower limit of integration.
+This allows for any covariation between flow fields, specific humidity, and surface pressure.
+However, it is our experience that high-temporal-resolution surface pressure data are not always available, so next we address the error introduced by first computing the time mean of the covariance of u and q and then vertically integrating this using the time mean surface pressure.
+Introducing a single overbar to denote a monthly mean, we perform the comparisons